 Being cynical is different from being practical, however.
 A non-family employee can offer objectivity, a different set of skills and background, fresh insight, and loads of experience in the business world.
 It would behoove a family-owned business to attract and retain the best non-family employees possible, to avoid division among the employees and management, to foster open communication across all levels, and to earn the loyalty that can be just as valuable as that of a family member.
 This can be seen as the level of commitment of the non-family employee.
 I got started thinking about this topic when I ran across Meyer and Allen’s three component model of organizational commitment (J. P. Meyer & N. J. Allen, 1991).
 The model puts forth that there are three “mind sets” which characterize an employee’s commitment to the firm, as follows:

 Do your non-family employees feel committed to your family-owned business?
 Which type(s) of commitment do they have?
-If you have any additional questions or would like further information, fill in the form below.
+If you have any additional questions or would like further information, contact us.